 (2) "Active duty" means full-time employment in the military service, and does not include reserve or guard duty.
 The service member shall serve a minimum of twenty-four months or the period for which the person was called to military service in order to be eligible for benefits that are based on the length of active duty service.

-(4) "Asylee" means a person who has been granted asylum under section 208 of the Immigration and Nationality Act (INA) (as in effect on January 1, 2016).
+(4) "Asylee" means a person who has been granted asylum under section 208 of the Immigration and Nationality Act (INA) (as in effect October 1, 2019).

 (5) "Child" means an individual under the age of twenty-one.

-(7) "Lawful permanent resident" (LPR) means an individual who has been granted the privilege of living permanently in the United States as an immigrant.
+(7) "Lawful permanent resident" (LPR) means a person who is legally authorized to live permanently within the United States as an immigrant .